dougeby/IntuneDocs/intune/device-profile-troubleshoot.md

 ## What happens when iOS custom policies conflict?
 Intune does not evaluate the payload of Apple Configuration files or a custom Open Mobile Alliance Uniform Resource Identifier (OMA-URI) profile.
 It merely serves as the delivery mechanism.

 When you assign a custom profile, ensure that the configured settings do not conflict with compliance, configuration, or other custom policies.
-If a custom profile and its settings conflicts, then the settings are applied randomly.
+If a custom profile and its settings conflict, then the settings are applied randomly.

 ## What happens when a profile is deleted or no longer applicable?
 When you delete a profile, or you remove a device from a group that has the profile, the profile and settings are removed from the device according to the following lists: